open-ephys/acq-board-docs/source/User-Manual/Hardware-requirements.rst

 * At least one :ref:`headstage <headstages>` with an Intan RHD-series chip, which you can order from the Open Ephys store or the Intan website, or build yourself.
 Each headstage can handle 16 to 128 channels of neural input.

-* One :ref:`cable <cables>` to connect each headstage to the acquistion board, which you can order from the Open Ephys store (as part of the starter kit) or the Intan website, or build yourself.
+* One :ref:`SPI tether <cables>` to connect each headstage to the acquistion board, which you can order from the Open Ephys store (as part of the starter kit) or the Intan website, or build yourself.

+* (Optional) A :ref:`SPI commutator <commutators>` to prevent tether twisting, such as our torque-free SPI Commutator, which you can order from the Open Ephys store.
+You need a 3D compatible headstage and a 3rd Generation Acquisition Board to make it work.
+If you use a commutator, you need an additional SPI tether.

 * (Optional) One or more :ref:`I/O boards <peripheraldevices>` for auxiliary (non-neural) signals.
 Each I/O board requires one HDMI cable to connect to the acquisition board.